srobo/ops-manual/internal-structure/volunteer-onboarding-team.md

 In addition to the [common responsibilities](common-responsibilities.md), the marketing team has the following responsibilities:

-* Website content
-* Use of social media channels
-* Producing and procuring marketing materials
+* responding to anyone who expresses an interest in volunteering with SR
-* Attracting new competitors
+* ensuring that new volunteers are appropriately inducted
+* checking in with new volunteers on a regular basis
-* Attracting new volunteers
+* devising and documenting an induction programme for new volunteers
-* Attracting new sponsors
-* Maintaining on-going relationships with teams ????????

 ## Accountability

-The Marketing Team is accountable to the Trustees.
+The volunteer onboarding team is accountable to the Trustees.
 The committee member responsible for reporting to the Trustees will speak in person with the Trustees at least once every month to report on progress and to highlight any areas of concern.

 Minutes of meetings should be made available to the general public, although access to any sensitive commercial data may be restricted to the Trustees.